 Signature surcharges, address correction fees, and weekly service fees are other less frequent charges.
 It is advisable to confirm with your service provider about any additional surcharges they may levy on their services.

-Since Christmas falls on a Monday this year, Saturday will be a day of deliveries for express/guaranteed date services.
+Since Christmas falls on a Wednesday this year, Saturday delivery will be used for some express, day-definite services.
 Merchants will definitely see extra costs for specifically Saturday delivery options on 2-day and next-day shipping!

 Carrier Deadlines